-- Describe the role of the pharmacist in impacting the safety and efficacy of each component of a typical medication use system (i.e., procurement, storage, prescribing, transcription, dispensing, administrations, monitoring, and documentation). - Utilize technology to optimize the medication use system. - Identify and utilize human, financial, and physical resources to optimize the medication use system. - Discuss benefits and challenges to implementing pharmacy policies and procedures. - Discuss training and evaluation of residents, pharmacists, pharmacy technicians and other support staff. - Identify pharmacy service problems and/or medication safety issues. - Track pharmacy-led interventions to save costs in the hospital (e.g. IV to PO conversions, formulary interchange).
+- Utilize technology to optimize the medication use system. - Discuss benefits and challenges to implementing pharmacy policies and procedures. - Discuss training and evaluation of residents, pharmacists, pharmacy technicians and other support staff. - Identify pharmacy service problems and/or medication safety issues. - Track pharmacy-led interventions to save costs in the hospital (e.g., IV to PO conversions, formulary interchange).

-19. Demonstrate the knowledge and abilities to function in accordance with pharmacy laws, regulations, and accreditation standards.
+14. Demonstrate the knowledge and abilities to function in accordance with pharmacy laws, regulations, and accreditation standards